 - information about your assets and liabilities;

-- details of the products and services you have acquired from us (or an entity within the carsales Network) or which you have enquired about, together with any additional information necessary to deliver those services and to respond to your enquiries;
+- details of the products and services you have acquired from us or which you have enquired about, together with any additional information necessary to deliver those services and to respond to your enquiries;

-- any additional information relating to you that you provide to us through our website, applications or other online means (including personal information which may be collected via cookies and other online technologies and methods use as discussed in section 9 of this Policy such as information about the devices on which you visit us or other entities in the carsales Network, and your activities on those devices or sites);
+- any additional information relating to you that you provide to us through our website, applications or other online means (including personal information which may be collected via cookies and other online technologies and methods use as discussed in section 9 of this Policy such as information about the devices on which you visit us or other third party networks, and your activities on those devices or sites);

 - third party account details (for example where you sign in through a social network);